⚡ Key Takeaway (Updated May 2026)

 👕 Clothing and Footwear

 The US imports the vast majority of its clothing from China, Vietnam, Bangladesh, and Cambodia.
 Major retailers including Amazon, Walmart, and Target have already adjusted pricing upward.
-Clothing and footwear are expected to remain meaningfully more expensive through 2026 regardless of whether the Section 122 tariffs are extended.
+Clothing and footwear are expected to remain meaningfully more expensive through 2026 regardless of how the post-July transition plays out.

 🚗 Cars and Auto Parts

-The US imposed 50% tariffs on steel and aluminium, plus separate duties on automobiles and auto parts — affecting both new car prices and the cost of repairs.
+The US imposed 50% tariffs on steel and aluminium, plus separate duties on automobiles and auto parts under Section 232 — affecting both new car prices and the cost of repairs.
+Critically, Section 232 tariffs were not affected by either the Supreme Court IEEPA ruling or the May 2026 Section 122 ruling — they remain in force.
 For a full breakdown of how car ownership costs are changing, see our guide: The True Cost of Owning a Car in the US (2026).

 💊 Healthcare and Pharmaceuticals